 Following her graduation, she was even more actively involved in fine arts and drawing.
 For example, she was responsible for stage setting and scenery works for several projects.
 She also became a member of International Association of Plastic Arts (UPSD) in the same year.
+She worked on printmaking at The Çamlıca House of Art in Çamlıca in 2002 and in 2005 and 2006 at IMOGA.
 In addition, she served as an Art Director for Istanbul Graphical Art Museum (IMOGA) between the years of 2005 - 2008.
 This post was crucial for her to meet the important figures in her field and gain first hand understanding and appreciation fine arts and fine arts teaching.
 Concurrently, she keeps training students by opening classes on gravure (engraving), tree, and linoleum print-making, all of which extended her theoretical and applied knowledge in contemporary applications in her field.

 In 2007, she passed another milestone in her career when she was accepted to hold her second personal exhibition, named “Looking at Istanbul” at a prestigious art gallery located in the Beyoglu district in Istanbul, which known for its special place in fine arts.
 Following this accomplishment, she served as a visual art teacher at Izmir College, Izmir for a few years.
 She has also taken part in so many local and regional social responsibility projects organized by Izmir and Istanbul municipalities between the years of 2009 to 2015.
 These projects were mostly designed to increase the awareness of fine arts to socio-economically less-privileged students.